aoncevay/aoncevay.github.io/cv.md

 ## Service

-* Co-organiser of [AmericasNLP](http://turing.iimas.unam.mx/americasnlp/), First Workshop on NLP for the Indigenous Languages of the Americas
+* Co-organiser of [AmericasNLP](http://turing.iimas.unam.mx/americasnlp/), Workshop series on NLP for the Indigenous Languages of the Americas
 * Organiser of the NLP & MT summer school series (2020-2021) in Peru.
 * Co-founder of Chana and host of a bi-weekly reading club on Computational Linguistics and NLP for Amerindian languages.
-* Reviewer of: WMT, MT Summit, LoResMT, ACL SRW, WiNLP, LatinX.
+* Reviewer of: ACL Rolling Review WMT, MT Summit, LoResMT, ACL SRW, WiNLP, LatinX.
-* Co-organiser of the Applied NLP workshop series (2017-2019) in Peru, co-located with SIMBig.
-This was the first NLP academic event in the country.